supercontainers/ecp-tutorial/README.md

 ## Tutorial Login details

 Appropriate login details to our EC2 VM instances and an (optional) training account to the Cori supercomputer will all be provided to you at the start of the tutorial session.
-Please claim an instant in the table in the Questions Googlde Doc (link below).
+Please claim your own instance in the table at the bottom of the [Google Doc](https://docs.google.com/document/d/1rmi5tSuk_7Q5YVDS1SD7TcxjoEYFgXK-ofvUV2jmL4Y/edit?usp=sharing)

 ### EC2 Login